Self-similar solutions to coagulation equations with time-dependent tails: the case of homogeneity one: Introduction

 The prototype of class-II kernels is of course the additive kernel $K(\xi,\eta)=\xi+\eta$, for which it has been proved in \cite{MP04} that there exists a one-parameter family of self-similar solutions with finite mass, one of which having exponential decay at infinity and finite second moment, the others decaying like power laws and being characterized by the different divergence behaviours of the second moment.
 It has been conjectured in \cite{HNV16} that a similar result should hold also for nonsolvable class-II kernels, and it is the purpose of this paper to provide a rigorous answer to this question.

 In particular, we will establish in Theorem~\ref{thm:exist} the existence of a family of nonnegative self-similar solutions with finite mass, depending on a positive parameter $\rho$ smaller than a critical value $\rho_*>0$.
 Such solutions are characterized in terms of their asymptotic decay.
-A remarkable novelty with respect to previous results is that in the present case self-similar solutions exhibit \emph{time-dependent tails}, see \eqref{time-dep} below; such behaviour is truly different from that of the fat-tail solutions obtained so far for kernels with homogeneity $\gamma<1$, see \cite{NTV16,NV13}.
-We expect that self-similar solutions with similar tail-dependent tails also exist for a class of kernels homogeneous of degree $\gamma\in(-\infty,1)$ and such that $K(\xi,1)\sim \xi^{-a}$ as $\xi\to0$, where $a=1-\gamma$; this will be the object of future work \cite{BNV}.
+A remarkable novelty with respect to previous results is that in the present case self-similar solutions exhibit \emph{time-dependent tails}, see \eqref{time-dep} below; such behaviour is truly different from that of the fat-tail solutions obtained so far for kernels with homogeneity $\gamma<1$, as will be explained below.
+In a second paper \cite{BNV} we show that such self-similar solutions with tail-dependent tails also exist for a class of kernels that are homogeneous of degree $\gamma\in(-\infty,1)$ when $K(\xi,1)\sim \xi^{\gamma-1}$ as $\xi\to0$.
+The analysis relies on the same methods introduced here, but is significantly more involved due to the presence of a sharp variation of the solution in a small transition layer, which poses additional technical challenges.

 Finally, in our second main result we show that (weak) self-similar solutions cannot exist for large values of the parameter $\rho$ (see Theorem~\ref{thm:nonexist}).